jfrog/jfrog-vscode-extension/README.md

 | <img src="./resources/Normal.png" width="20">  |  Normal  |   No issues (Used only in CI view)   |

 ## The Local View

-The local view of the extension adds JFrog Xray scanning of project dependencies and source code to your VS Code IDE.
+### General
+The JFrog VS Code Extension enables continuous scans of your project with the JFrog Platform.
+The security related information will be displayed under the Local view.
-It allows developers to view panels displaying vulnerability information about their dependencies and source code in their VS Code IDE.
+It allows developers to view vulnerability information about their dependencies and source code in their IDE.
-With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.
+With this information, you can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.

-### Scanning workspace
 scan your workspace by clicking the Scan/Rescan button, the <img src='resources/dark/refresh.png' height="15" width="15"> icon at the extension tab or click on Start Xray Scan from within the editor.
 The scan will create a list of files with vulnerabilities in the workspace.
 ![Refresh](resources/readme/preview/refresh.png)

-### Viewing Vulnerabilities
-The JFrog extension incorporates a file tree displaying all the vulnerabilities within the project.
-Each file that is infected with a vulnerability appears as a tree node.
+### Software Composition Analysis (SCA)

-Descriptor file (e.g., pom.xml in Maven, go.mod in Go, etc.) has a special meaning that outlines the available direct dependencies for the project.
-The tree will show these descriptor files containing vulnerable dependencies.
-In cases where a direct dependency contains vulnerable child dependencies, the tree will show the vulnerable child dependencies instead, denoting them with a '(indirect)' postfix.
+Each descriptor file (like pom.xml in Maven, go.mod in Go, etc.) displayed in the JFrog Panel contains vulnerable dependencies, and each dependency contains the vulnerabilities themselves.

-Furthermore, various types of vulnerability nodes, such as Contextual Analysis Vulnerabilities or hard-coded secrets, may be present in other source code files.

-Each file node in the tree is interactive,  click and expand it to view its children node and navigate to the corresponding file in the IDE for better visibility.
+Each file node in the tree is interactive.
+Click and expand it to view its children noded and navigate to the corresponding file in the IDE editor for better visibility.
 Upon navigating to a file, the extension will highlight the vulnerable line, making it easier to locate the specific issue

 In addition the locations with vulnerabilities will be marked in the editor.
 By clicking on the light bulb icon next to a vulnerable location in the editor, we can instantly jump to the corresponding entry in the tree view.